cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Security Goals for Hybrid KEMs {#security-properties}

 The security notions for hybrid KEMs are largely the same as for other algorithms, but they are contingent on the security properties of the component algorithms.
 In this section we discuss the intended security properties for hybrid KEMs and the requirements that the component algorithms must meet in order for those properties to hold.

 ### IND-CCA Security {#hybrid-ind-cca}

 The idea of a hybrid KEM is that it should maintain its security if only one of the two component KEMs is secure.
 For a PQ/T hybrid KEM, this means that the hybrid KEM should be secure against a quantum attacker if the T component is broken, and secure against at least a classical attacker if the PQ component is broken.

 More precisely, the hybrid KEM should meet two different notions of IND-CCA security, under different assumptions about the component algorithms:

 * IND-CCA against a classical attacker all of the following are true:
     * `KDF` is indifferentiable from a random oracle
     * If using `Group_T`: The strong Diffie-Hellman problem is hard in `Group_T`
     * If using `KEM_T`: `KEM_T` is IND-CCA against a classical attacker
-    * If using `PQImplicit`: `KEM_PQ` is C2PRI <!-- todo: rename -->
+    * If using `C2PRICombiner`: `KEM_PQ` is C2PRI

 * IND-CCA against a quantum attacker if all of the following are true:
     * `KDF` is indifferentiable from a random oracle
     * `KEM_PQ` is IND-CCA against a quantum attacker